jclayton/web-drawing/README.md

-# web-drawing
+# HTML and CSS Drawing

-HTML and CSS drawing
+A project for [Drawing on the Web](https://cs.nyu.edu/courses/spring20/CSCI-UA.0380-001/) :art: :computer: :surfer: